-If you or your children were injured in a collision with a drunk driver, contact an Albuquerque car accident lawyer from The Law Office of Brian K. Branch for legal advice.
+If you or your children were injured in a collision with a drunk driver, contact an Albuquerque car accident lawyer from The Law Office of Brian K. Branch, PC for legal advice.
 With a combined 32 years in legal practice, our injury attorneys have the experience and resources to represent your interests.
 Call 505-207-4401 to schedule a free initial consultation.

 5 Ways to Keep Your Children Safe in the Car

 It is always important that drivers behave responsibly, but this is particularly true when children are in the vehicle.
 According to a study by Monash University, kids are 12 times more distracting to drivers than talking on a smartphone.
 The study tracked parents’ driving behavior and found that they took their eyes off the road for an average of more than three minutes in a 16-minute trip.

 If you regularly drive with children, keep these five safety tips in mind:

 Make Sure They Buckle Up: 34 percent of children aged 12 and younger who died in car accidents in 2014 were not wearing seat belts;

 Do Not Let Kids Share Seat Belts: A seat belt will not function properly when two people are strapped in;